Vimperk

 Vimperk (/cs/; Winterberg) is a town in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 7,300 inhabitants.
-The historic town centre is well preserved and is protected as an urban monument zone.
+The town is located on the Volyňka River, on the border between the Bohemian Forest mountain range and Bohemian Forest Foothills.

 Historically Vimperk has been known as an important regional trade centre, being located on the Golden Trail from Passau to Prachatice.
 Vimperk is also renowned for its glass-making and printing traditions.
+The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Vimperk Castle.

 Administrative division

 Vimperk consists of 22 municipal parts (in brackets population according to the 2021 census):